When it Comes to Your Freedom,

 Lessening the Penalties Against You

 Even if your conduct may have caused a serious injury, prosecutors can choose to charge you with a misdemeanor DUI.
 In these cases, a knowledgeable defense lawyer can highlight mitigating circumstances and other issues that may merit misdemeanor charges and lighter penalties.
+Your criminal history and evidence surrounding your case’s circumstances can help you reduce your charges and receive a lighter sentence.

 Identifying Procedural Errors in Your Case

 Other times, the police make serious procedural errors that weaken their case.
 These errors may involve improper calibration of a breathalyzer, faulty test results, lack of probable cause during your traffic stop, and other violations of your legal rights.
+If your rights have been violated, the case against you is likely unlawful.
+Our team will present evidence to prove to the court that you cannot be charged.

 Should I Accept a Plea Bargain?